ugorji/go/codec/codecgen/README.md

 codecgen caveats:

 - Canonical option.
   If Canonical=true, codecgen'ed code will delegate encoding maps to reflection-based code.
+  This is due to the runtime work needed to marshal a map in canonical mode.
+- CheckCircularRef option.
+  When encoding a struct, a circular reference can lead to a stack overflow.
+  If CheckCircularRef=true, codecgen'ed code will delegate encoding structs to reflection-based code.
 - MissingFielder implementation.
   If a type implements MissingFielder, a Selfer is not generated (with a warning message).
-- CheckCircularRef.
-  When encoding a struct, a circular reference can lead to a stack overflow.
-  If CheckCircularRef=true, codecgen'ed code will delegate encoding structs to reflection-based code.
+  Statically reproducing the runtime work needed to extract the missing fields and marshal them along with the struct fields, while handling the Canonical=true special case, was onerous to implement.

 **More Information**